Oladayojs/Visualize-Data-with-a-Choropleth-Map/README.md

 Hi fellows,

 Oladayo here, i like programming html, css and javascript (that's my hobby).
-I have projects many projects on javascript.
+I have many projects on javascript.